shahamed/rocFFT/docs/index.rst

 #.
 Allocate a :cpp:type:`rocfft_field` struct by calling :cpp:func:`rocfft_field_create`.

 #.
-Add one or more bricks to the field by calling
+Add one or more bricks to the field:

+   #.
+Allocate a :cpp:type:`rocfft_brick` by calling
-   :cpp:func:`rocfft_field_add_brick`.
-The brick's dimensions are defined in terms of lower and upper coordinates in the field's index space.
+      :cpp:func:`rocfft_brick_create`.
+The brick's dimensions are
+      defined in terms of lower and upper coordinates in the field's index space.

       Note that the lower coordinate is inclusive (contained within the brick) and the upper coordinate is exclusive (first index past the end of the brick).

       The device on which the brick resides is also specified at this time, along with the strides of the brick in device memory.

       All coordinates and strides provided here also include batch dimensions.

+   #.
+Add the brick to the field by calling :cpp:func:`rocfft_field_add_brick`.

+   #.
+Deallocate the brick by calling :cpp:func:`rocfft_brick_destroy`.

 #.
 Set the field as an input or output for the transform by calling either
    :cpp:func:`rocfft_plan_description_add_infield` or